Convergence rates analysis of a multiobjective proximal gradient method: Convergence rates of the multiobjective proximal gradient method

-The right-hand side of~\eqref{eq: descent} is less than zero since~$d^k$ is the optimal solution of~\eqref{eq: subprob}, so we get
+The right-hand side of~\cref{eq: descent} is less than zero since~$d^k$ is the optimal solution of~\cref{eq: subprob}, so we get

-\begin{rem} When it is difficult to estimate the Lipschitz constant~$L$, we can set the initial value of~$\ell$ appropriately and increase~$\ell$ at each iteration until~\eqref{eq: descent} is satisfied.
-When~$L$ is bounded, the number of times that~$\ell$ is increased is at most a constant. \end{rem}
+\begin{remark} When the Lipschitz constant~$L$ is unknown or incomputable, we can use~$\ell$ for~\cref{eq: subprob} calculated by backtracking instead, i.e., we can set the initial value of~$\ell$ appropriately and multiply~$\ell$ by a prespecified scalar~$\gamma > 1$ at each iteration until~\cref{eq: descent} is satisfied.
+Since~$L$ is finite, the backtracking only requires a finite number of steps. \end{remark}